 High-denomination euros or dollars printed since 1996 are the best currencies you can bring Iran.

 Since they are exchanged at better rates.
 Remember almost everywhere in Iran you should have rials.

 Actually, except for some hotels, travel agencies, and carpet shops, all other shops and places in Iran do not accept other currencies.

 Hence it is a wise decision to exchange money or use the Iranian debit card.

-There are two exchange rates in Iran, market, and official, out of which, the first is the rate for the exchange of tourists.
-In Iran, you can exchange your money in exchange for shops in the cities. however, there is no ATM for money exchange.
+There are two exchange rates in Iran, market, and official, the market rate is the rate for the exchange of tourists.
+In Iran, you can exchange your money in exchange shops in the cities. however, there is no ATM for money exchange.

 Last but not the least

 Knowing about the currency of your destination helps you to have a better estimation of your trip and your budget.